elastisys/compliantkubernetes-apps/helmfile.d/upstream/vmware-tanzu/velero/README.md

 ### Velero version

-This helm chart installs Velero version v1.13 https://velero.io/docs/v1.13/.
+This helm chart installs Velero version v1.16 https://velero.io/docs/v1.16/.
 See the [#Upgrading](#upgrading) section for information on how to upgrade from other versions.

 ### Provider credentials

 When installing using the Helm chart, the provider's credential information will need to be appended into your values.
 The easiest way to do this is with the `--set-file` argument, available in Helm 2.10 and higher.
 See your cloud provider's documentation for the contents and creation of the `credentials-velero` file.

+### Azure resources

+When using the Azure plug-in, requests and limits must be set.
+See https://github.com/vmware-tanzu/velero/issues/3234 and https://github.com/vmware-tanzu/helm-charts/issues/469 for details.

 ### Installing